cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/btaguncertain.md

 - formula - This is the equation for calculating the scale factor, where x is the momentum of the jet.
 - jetFlavor - b = 0, c = 1, udsg = 2.

-Sorting Columns and creating filters with the .csv file can make accessing and finding sepcific scale factor equations.
-For example, filtering the OperatingPoint column to only show "1" will give you only medium cut jet information.
+Sorting Columns and creating filters with the .csv file can make accessing and finding sepcific scale factor equations easier.
+For example, filtering the OperatingPoint column to only show the number 1 will give you only medium cut jet information.
 Other useful information about the .csv file can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/BTagCalibration).

 The scale factor equations from the folumla column have been implemented in POET!
 In PatJetAnalyzer there are 2 functions, one for b and c flavored jets and one for light flavored jets, that return the scale factor of the jet depending on the momentum of the jet.
 Below is the b and c tag function.
 ```